 - Sexual dysfunction.
 The pain and suffering caused by these devices can impact sexual performance and make intercourse painful and unpleasant.
 This can lead to emotional anguish and embarrassment in addition to the sexual dysfunction.
 Couples have claimed loss of consortium when the woman is no longer able to maintain a romantic relationship with her partner due to injuries caused by the device.

 - Hysterectomy.
 In some cases, victims must undergo hysterectomies to address the complications suffered due to the Essure system.
 This can lead to additional complications such as pelvic organ prolapse, incontinence and bowel dysfunction.
 Women undergoing hysterectomies may also be at an increased reach of developing cancer.

 Many women still feel that the FDA has not gone far enough to prevent the injury of thousands of women in the future who choose Essure as a form of birth control.
 Over 5,000 women have come forward with complaints so far and many more complaints are expected as victims begin to seek compensation for their injuries.
 If you have suffered injuries that you feel are linked to the Essure Permanent Birth Control System, it is important that you know your rights and legal options before deciding how to move forward with your claim.

-Rosenfeld Injury Lawyers LLC offers award winning legal services to thousands of women just like you across the country and would be happy to review your case free of charge.
-If you have any questions about the legal process and what you may be able to expect if you file legal action, contact us today to learn more.
+Rosenfeld Injury Lawyers LLC offers award-winning legal services to thousands of women just like you across the country and would be happy to review your case free of charge.
+If you have any questions about the legal process and what you may be able to expect if you file legal action, contact a Chicago Medical Device Defect Attorney today to learn more.